What is SEO?

 Know Your Business

 If your business is struggling to see ROI through your SEO campaigns, it may be time to reorganize your strategy.
 Make sure you are a business that can benefit from SEO and don’t get obsessed in seeing your rankings at the top.
-Market smart and use other avenues such as social media, Google AdWords and traditional advertising methods to reach your target audiences.
+Market smart and use other avenues such as social media, Google Ads and traditional advertising methods to reach your target audiences.